 - Copy the condition and add it other policies in the selected account.

 - Disable any conditions in the policy, or delete the policy or any of its conditions.

 You may also manage your policies via the policies Nerd-Graph API.

 View existing conditions

-The alert policies index lists policies in alphabetical order.
+The policies index lists them in alphabetical order.
 To view or search for existing conditions:

 - Use the search box, sort any column, or scroll the list, then select a policy's name to see its conditions.

-To view policy and condition information for a specific entity: From that entity's New Relic product UI, select Settings > Alert conditions.
+To view policy and condition information for a specific entity: From that entity's product UI, select Settings, then click Alert conditions.